galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 | *SELE* | 0.25 | Endothelial activation |
 | *COL4A1* | 0.24 | Basement membrane around vessels |
 | *CCL22* | 0.23 | Chemokine of the myeloid compartment |

-Four genes in the top fifteen are left out of that table: *CCN3* (0.25), *AEBP1* (0.24), *NRN1* (0.24)
-and *BIRC7* (0.22).
-Nothing statistical separates them from the genes listed above; they are simply not used elsewhere in this tutorial, and a table of selected rows should say so rather than imply that the ranking stops where the table does.

 > <question-title>Interpret Moran's I</question-title>
 >